 b) Income-Contingent Repayment

-ICR generally permit borrowers to make their payments based on their income, family size and current federal debt.
-20% of their discretionary income will go towards the payment and they will have 12 years of time to repay the total amount if they use standard amortization based on their yearly gross income.
+ICR generally permits borrowers to make their payments based on their income, family size, and current federal debt.
+20% of their discretionary income will go towards the payment and they will have 12 years to repay the total amount if they use standard amortization based on their yearly gross income.

 Once you have made monthly qualifying payments for 25 years, your remaining debt is eligible for forgiveness.

 After making 10 years of qualified payments, or 120 payments, the government tends to forgive the remaining loan amount if you're working in a non-profit or public sector.
 It is only available for federal student loans.
 Some of the professionals who can opt for this are nurses, teachers, and more.

 In case of permanent disability, you might be granted a discharge under permanent disability discharge.
 There are several other kinds of loan discharge available for you such as closed school discharge if your school closes while you're studying there, are bankrupt, got involved in theft, and more.

 4 - Forbearance or Deferment

 If you can't pay your loans then there are other options to opt for such as Deferment or Forbearance.
 It allows you to take more time on your repayments by placing a temporary suspension on it.

 Generally, Deferment is a good option than Forbearance.
 You may ask why?
 It is because if you apply for Deferment and you receive it then your Subsidized Loan, the interest on your loan will be taken care of by the federal government.
 The eligibility aspect for Deferment is based on in-school deferment, unemployment deferment, or income.

 If you don't qualify for a deferment, you can go for forbearance.
 Under forbearance, any loan type will accrue interest daily.
 You may qualify for forbearance on hardship forbearance or your income or loan debt burden forbearance.